Samson en Gert (TV series): Concept and characters

 The town's best (and only) hairdresser is Albert Vermeersch.
 He does not get many customers, so he eats a lot to pass the time.
 Aside from eating, Albert enjoys singing and is an active participant in the local opera company, although the others don't like his singing.
 He wants to be called "Alberto Vermicelli", because this name fits him more as an opera singer.
 Gert still calls him by his real name, which always annoys him.
 Since Samson can't pronounce "vermicelli", he just calls him "Mr. Spaghetti".
 Although it was never revealed in the series, Albert is seen as a homosexual by the audience.
-In 2009, actor Koen Crucke, who played the role, told the Belgian newspaper Het Nieuwsblad Albert is based upon the role of the gay hairdresser he played in the movie Koko Flanel but does not reveal anything about the sexual orientation of Albert.
+In 2009, actor Koen Crucke, who played the role, told the Belgian newspaper Het Nieuwsblad that Albert is based upon the role of the gay hairdresser he played in the film Koko Flanel but does not reveal anything about the sexual orientation of Albert.

 As in every Belgian village, there is a friture (chip shop).
 The owner of the friture, Fred Kroket, is an unseen character who tries to sell jars of mayonnaise and pickles by phone.
 He retired from business in 2001, after which his cousin Frieda took over.
 Frieda immediately fell in love with Albert, but sadly her love remained unrequited.

 All characters have multiple recognizable catchphrases.
-Octaaf's most famous catchphrase is, "This happens to be one of my specialties.
+Octaaf's most famous catchphrase is: "This happens to be one of my specialties.
 My Miranda always says that too.
-'Dad,' she says, 'the way you [...], well... that way I [...]."
+'Dad', she says, 'the way you [...], well... that way I [...]."

 Cast overview

 A couple of characters are often mentioned but never shown on screen: Fred Kroket, Albert's mother and uncle, Gert's love rival Jean-Louis Michel and the mayor's housekeeper Marie.
 After Ann Petersen and Walter Van De Velde left the series, their characters Jeannine and Octaaf became unseen characters as well.
-Van De Velde reprised his role as Octaaf one final time in the movie.
+Van De Velde reprised his role as Octaaf one final time in the film.
 Eugène Van Leemhuyzen was an unseen character before he debuted on the show in 1998.